-When springtime weather vacillates between bitter cold and sideways rain, running outdoors can be a pain, while the safety of going to the gym — if it’s even open — is questionable at best.
-Your options, therefore, are to skip the gym and gain some weight or endure the cruelest conditions Mother Nature can dish out.
+When the dog days of summer blanket the U.S. and the slightest movement results in a sweat-beaded forehead, running outdoors can be downright miserable.
+Your options, therefore, are to skip the gym and gain some weight or endure the hottest conditions Mother Nature can dish out.
 Let us humbly offer a third option.
 If you love to run, a treadmill for your home is a faithful companion and a no-excuses training partner, and with an increase in pandemic demand has come more companies than ever offering or expanding options within the space.
 In short, there’s never been a better time to buy a treadmill for running or walking.

 Shopping for a treadmill isn’t the easiest thing, so let’s break it down.
 There are generally two types of treadmills: The most common type of treadmill is a motorized one.
 Like the ones you see at the gym, these have — you guessed it — a motor, and you can set the speed at which it moves the tread.
 A lot of motorized treadmills are specifically made for at-home use and fold away for easy storage.
 Many also have bells and whistles, such as heart-rate tracking, easy speed-switching buttons, mileage tracker, and more.

 There are also manual treadmills, which have no motor: You have to use your power to turn the tread yourself.
 These can be notoriously difficult and should really only be used if you’re an elite athlete looking to build power — not necessarily an everyday runner.

 If you’re not an elite athlete (yet), you’ll probably want a motorized treadmill with some data tracking that fits inside your space and fits your needs.

 The Best Treadmill for Serious Runners